esoreq/Day_one/_episodes/06-Version_control.md

 ---
-title: "ANACONDA 101"
+title: "Python overview"
 author: "Dr. Eyal Soreq"
+start: true
 date: "05/03/2021"
-teaching: 20
+teaching: 15
-exercises: 20
+exercises: 0
 questions:
 - What is Conda?
 - Why should I use a package and environment management system as part of my research workflow?